rodekruis/hia-search/README.md

 Largely inspired by the projects [`knowledge-enriched-chatbot`](https://github.com/deloitte-nl/knowledge-enriched-chatbot) and [`hia-search-engine`](https://github.com/rodekruis/hia-search-engine), kudos to the authors.

-## API Usage
+## Usage

-## `/create-vector-store`
+### 1. Prepare the data

+Both the chat and search fuctionalities need HIA content to be transformed into _embeddings_, i.e. numerical representations of text that capture semantic meaning in a high-dimensional vector space.
+Embeddings are stored in dedicated databases called _vector stores_.

+The first step is then to generate the embeddings of your specific HIA instance using the  `/create-vector-store` endpoint, which you can call directly from [the swagger UI](https://hia-search.azurewebsites.net).

+>[!NOTE]
+> Currently, each search or chat service can be linked to only one Google Sheets file, a.k.a. _region_ in the HIA terminology.
+If this is not clear, see [how HIA works](https://github.com/rodekruis/helpful-information?tab=readme-ov-file#how-it-works).

-The `/create-vector-store` endpoint accepts a `googleSheetId` body parameter, fetches all data from the Q&A sheet, and creates an [index](https://learn.microsoft.com/en-us/azure/search/search-what-is-an-index) in Azure AI Search.
+The `/create-vector-store` endpoint accepts a `googleSheetId` body parameter, fetches all data from the Q&A sheet, and creates an [index](https://learn.microsoft.com/en-us/azure/search/search-what-is-an-index) in Azure AI Search, Azure's native vector database.
 If the index already exists, its content will be updated.

 If the Q&A sheet is not publicly accessible, you can pass its content under the `data` body parameter.
 The content must be a valid JSON object structured as the [test-data from the `helpful-information`-app](https://github.com/rodekruis/helpful-information/blob/main/data/test-sheet-id-1/values/Q%26As.json).

 🔐 This endpoint is protected with the `API_KEY_WRITE` environment-variable, to prevent unauthorized users from modifying the index.

-## `/chat-twilio-webhook`
+You can find it on Bitwarden.

+### 2. Set up chat

+The chat functionality is based on [Twilio incoming Messaging Webhooks](https://www.twilio.com/docs/usage/webhooks/messaging-webhooks#incoming-message-webhook).
+You need an active Twilio account and an active phone or WhatsApp number, see [how to buy one](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console).

-Chat endpoint for [Twilio Incoming Messaging Webhooks](https://www.twilio.com/docs/usage/webhooks/messaging-webhooks#incoming-message-webhook).
-To set it up, you first need an active number in Twilio, [here's how to buy one](https://help.twilio.com/articles/223135247-How-to-Search-for-and-Buy-a-Twilio-Phone-Number-from-Console).
-Select that number and [configure the webhook in Twilio](https://www.twilio.com/docs/messaging/tutorials/how-to-receive-and-reply/python#configure-your-webhook-url) using this endpoint as URL, with a `googleSheetId` as query parameter (must be already indexed via `/create-vector-store`).
+Select the active number in Twilio and [configure the webhook](https://www.twilio.com/docs/messaging/tutorials/how-to-receive-and-reply/python#configure-your-webhook-url) using the `/chat-twilio-webhook` endpoint, with a `googleSheetId` as query parameter.
 Example:
 ```
 https://hia-search.azurewebsites.net/chat-twilio-webhook?googleSheetId=14NZwDa8DNmH1q2Rxt-ojP9MZhJ-2GlOIyN8RF19iF04
 ```
-The chatbot answers will be sent via message directly to the user.
-The phone number of the user will be used as thread ID (basically, for the model to remember the conversation).
+The answer will be sent via message directly to the user.
+The phone number of the user will be used as thread ID, for the chat model to remember the conversation.

-## `/search`
+### 3. Set up search

-The `/search` endpoint accepts three parameters:
+To search HIA content, use the `/search` endpoint.
+It accepts three parameters:
 * `query`: the search query
-* `googleSheetId`: the Google Sheet ID (must be already indexed via `/create-vector-store`)
+* `googleSheetId`: the Google Sheet ID
 * `lang`: the language of the search query; results will be translated to this language
 * `k`: the number of results to return